Muciojad/portfolio/README.md

 ## "Poseidon Framework" and "Poseidon Inseminator"

-A codebase that lets me start my projects quickly.
-The framework is equipped with fundamental elements like a State Machine implementation, popup system, message dispatcher, scene management system, utilities, and more.
+A codebase that lets me **start my projects quickly**.
+The framework is equipped with **fundamental elements like a State Machine implementation, popup system, message dispatcher, scene management system, utilities**, and more.
 The framework is actively used in both commercial projects I've been part of and my private projects.

 "Poseidon Inseminator" is an add-on to the framework base.
-It's a custom dependency injection system, written entirely by me.
+It's a **custom dependency injection system**, written entirely by me.
 This system is based on C# reflection and reflection baking techniques.
 I'm the co-developer of the framework and the developer of the "Inseminator" add-on.

 Poseidon Framework: [Repository](https://github.com/Poseidon-tools/PoseidonFramework)